May 2026 · Kigali, Rwanda

 Bringing Hope Through Trauma-Informed Care

-Every year I travel to Kigali to teach trauma-informed care to educators at Rwanda Children Christian School — children who carry histories that deserve better than what they've been given.
+As often as I can, I travel to Kigali to teach trauma-informed care to educators at Rwanda Children Christian School — children who carry histories that deserve better than what they've been given.

 SCROLL